Brightspace/github-assignment-uploader/README.md

 # GitHub Assignment Uploader for Brightspace

 > A GitHub app built with [Probot](https://github.com/probot/probot).
 Wraps the GitHub API to easily fetch entire user repositories as a ZIP archive.
-Built to support the GitHub repository uploader within the Brightspace assignment file uploader (coming soon™).
+Built to support the GitHub repository uploading within the assignment file uploader in Brightspace (coming soon™).

 # Table of Contents